Natalie Wood seamlessly transitioned from child star to teenage ingénue to adult stardom.

 By: Legacy Staff

-Born July 20, 1938, Natalie Wood was one of the rarest types of actors there is – the child star who seamlessly transitions into teenage ingénue before a successful move to adult stardom.
+Natalie Wood (1938 - 1981) was one of the rarest types of actors there is — the child star who seamlessly transitions into teenage ingénue before a successful move to adult stardom.
 Few former child stars make movies in their 40s that are as well-loved as the ones they made when they were still in single digits.
 But Wood, who would have been 75 today, pulled it off.

 More likely, it was a combination of the three that propelled Wood into a spotlight that followed her throughout her too-short life.
 Even after her death, Wood has remained in the news on and off to this day as a bewildered fan base searches for answers about what happened to her.
 We may never know the truth behind Wood's mysterious drowning death Nov.
 29, 1981.
 But one truth we can count on is the talent she displayed on the big screen — from her earliest days to her last.